 - Cherry juice.
 Again, a source of melatonin and tryptophan.
 Drink 2 glasses of tart cherry juice every day.

 - Cereal.
-Wholegrains like oats, quinoa and buckwheat which help to stabilize blood sugar levels.
+Wholegrains and oats, quinoa and buckwheat help to stabilize blood sugar levels.

 - Chamomile tea.
-A natural, mild tranquilizer and sleep inducer.
+A natural, mild tranquillizer and sleep inducer.

 - Spicy foods.
 Don’t eat spicy food near bedtime.